 Univariate sorts and Fama-MacBeth regressions show that net share issuance predicts the cross-section of returns in the global regions of North America, Europe, and Asia, but not in Japan.
 Positive net share issues (net increases in shares) have a significant negative effect on expected returns only in North America, Europe, and Asia.
 Net share issues are more informative for expected returns within the set of big stocks than within the set of small stocks and are more relevant over the recent half of the sample period relative to the early half of the sample.
-As with our previous results, returns are more sensitive to net share issues when k = 12 relative to when k = 36, demonstrating that recent information about issues and returns for Japan.
+As with our previous results, returns are more sensitive to net share issues when k=12 relative to when k=36, demonstrating that recent information about issues and repurchases is more relevant than old information.
+We find no relation between net share issues and returns for Japan.